 Compare quotes from top-rated local pros

 With a little time and effort, you can maintain your cooling system through regular cleaning and maintenance.
-However, when it comes to mechanical breakdowns and technical questions, maintenance is best left to the professionals.
-Here’s when you should call an HVAC technician:
+When it comes to mechanical breakdowns and technical questions, however, maintenance and repairs are best left to the professionals.
+Here’s when to call an HVAC technician:

-• If a specific air conditioner part breaks down—When the condenser fails or the evaporator coil freezes over, they need to be properly repaired by a professional.
+• If a specific air conditioner part breaks down—When the condenser fails or the evaporator coil freezes over, these parts must be repaired or replaced by an expert.
+The cost of an AC condenser can average $2,500.

 • For routine inspections—Your air conditioning system should receive inspections by an HVAC professional at least once a year.
-This will ensure your unit is working properly and help identify any problems or premature wear and tear.
+This will ensure that the unit is working properly and help to identify any problems or premature wear and tear.

 To share feedback or ask a question about this article, send a note to our Reviews Team at reviews@thisoldhousereviews.com.